WhoamiGroot/Private-VPN/README.md

-When you have a spare laptop or desktop or a raspberri pi left which you can a server on it then here i will explain how to run your own VPN server for more privace and security.
+When you have a spare laptop or desktop or a raspberri pi left which you can run a server on it then here i will explain how to run your own VPN server for more privace and security.
 I will also add a script to install wireguard automatic.
 (Instructions at bottom of the readme file).

 So let's start: